Richard-Thompson/north_coders_news/README.md

 Install Node according to the instructions on https://nodejs.org/en/

+run node -v to check if node is or has been installed

 ### NPM:

 Ensure that npm is fully updated, carry out the following command in your terminal:

     npm install npm@latest -g

+run npm -v to see if node has been installed and what version you are running

 ## Installing